 Before we discuss emergency communications, it is important to note that Northern Lights High Adventure treks are true High Adventure experiences and your crew will be in a vast wilderness area.
 Northern Lights High Adventure does NOT maintain regular communication with our crews as it is not necessary and is a drain on resources.
 If an emergency does happen while on the trail, your Trek Leader should immediately contact the base and our management team will work with the Trek Leader and Crew to figure out the best possible solution.
+The NLHA Base leadership decisions are final and must be followed.
+Failure to do so may result in your trek being cancelled and everyone being sent home without a refund.
+Rescues can be expensive and will be your responsibility, if needed.

-All Northern Lights High Adventure crews are issued a Satellite Phone and a spot device.
+All Northern Lights High Adventure crews are issued an InReach.
 Your Trek Leader is trained in the operation of these devices and will in turn train your crew.
 Unless otherwise incapacitated, your Trek Leader is solely responsible for any communication with the base.

 Northern Lights High Adventure has an amazing safety record and we rarely have to evacuate someone.
-When we do have to make that decision, please realize that evacuations can take several hours and potentially multiple days as our primary method of evacuation is by canoe or foot.
-While float planes are a possibility to some locations, the use of them is considered high-risk and therefore they are only used for exceptional emergencies.
-Also, please note that float planes are not always an immediate option.
-Even in cases where it is determined a float plane must be utilized it may still be several hours before the evacuation can occur depending on weather and time of day.
+When we do have to make that decision, please realize that evacuations can take 24 hours and potentially multiple days as our primary method of evacuation is by canoe or foot.
 This why it is absolutely imperative that every crew have an advisor certified in Wilderness First Aid, CPR, Weather Hazards, Safety Afloat and Safe Swim Defense.